 Captioning

 Captions are text versions of the spoken word presented within multimedia.
-Captions allow the content of web audio and video to be accessible to those who do not have access to audio.
-Though captioning is primarily intended for those who cannot hear the audio, it has also been found to help those that can hear audio content, those who may not be fluent in the language in which the audio is presented, those for whom the language spoken is not their primary language, etc.
+Captions allow the content of the web audio and video to be accessible to those who do not have access to audio.
+Though captioning is primarily intended for those who cannot hear the audio, it is also beneficial to those with auditory processing disorders, and those who may not be fluent in the language in which the audio is presented.

 Why Caption Videos?